embeddedartistry/project-skeleton/docs/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you agree to abide by the Embedded Artistry [Code of Conduct](CODE_OF_CONDUCT.md).
-We expect all contributors to follow the [Code of Conduct](CODE_OF_CONDUCT.md) and to treat fellow humans with respect.
+All contributors will follow the [Code of Conduct](CODE_OF_CONDUCT.md) and treat fellow humans with respect.

 ## Important Resources